biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 -   R is more than a platform to perform analysis and create figures. **R Markdown** combines R with *Markdown*, a very simple text markup language, to produce *analysis reports* that integrate code, results, and text, and to create *slide decks*, *data dashboards*, *websites*, and even *books*!
 In the third session of Code Club, Michael Broe will introduce R Markdown.

--   While not as versatile outside of data-focused topics as a language like Python, R can be used a general programming language, for instance to **automate tasks** such as large-scale file renaming.
+-   While not as versatile outside of data-focused topics as a language like Python, R can be used as a general programming language, for instance to **automate tasks** such as large-scale file renaming.

 Finally, R: